Giants Stadium: Pope John Paul II at Giants Stadium

 On October 5, 1995, Pope John Paul II celebrated Mass during a rainstorm, before a crowd of 82,948, the second-largest to ever attend an event at Giants Stadium.
-The record was broken on September 24, 2009 with an attendance of 84,472 at the U2 concert.
+The record was broken on September 24, 2009, with an attendance of 84,472 at the U2 concert.

 Concerts

+The first concert at Giants Stadium occurred on June 25, 1978, with the Beach Boys as the headliners, with the Steve Miller Band, Pablo Cruise, and Stanky Brown also performing.

 The Grateful Dead played Giants Stadium 14 times between 1978 and 1995.
-They played the stadium on 9/2/78, 7/12/87, 7/9/89, 7/10/89, 6/16/91, 6/17/91, 6/14/92, 6/15/92, 6/5/93, 6/6/93, 8/3/94, 8/4/94, 6/18/95, 6/19/95.
-In 2019 The Grateful Dead released the Giants Stadium 1987, 1989, 1991 Box Set.
-The Band Boston (band) also preformed a concert 6/17/79 at the stadium.
+In 2019 the Grateful Dead released the Giants Stadium 1987, 1989, 1991 boxed set.

+Pink Floyd performed two nights at the stadium on 3 and 4 June 1988 as part of their A Momentary Lapse of Reason tour, which concluded the North American leg of that tour before heading to Europe.
+They also performed two nights on 17 and 18 July 1994 as part of their The Division Bell tour.
+Interestingly, these two concerts were also the last two shows of the North American leg of that tour and the last Pink Floyd concerts ever held outside of Europe.

 The stadium played host to Amnesty International's final A Conspiracy of Hope Benefit Concert on June 15, 1986.
 The show was a sold-out, all-day event, running from noon until 11 p.m. and broadcast on MTV.
-The show was headlined by U2 and Sting and also featured Bryan Adams, Peter Gabriel, Joan Baez, The Neville Brothers and The Police.
-Additional artists that performed include John Eddie, with Max Weinberg, Third World, The Hooters, Peter, Paul and Mary, Steven van Zandt, with Bob Geldof, Stanley Jordan, Joan Armatrading, Jackson Browne, Rubén Blades, with Fela Kuti and Carlos Santana, Yoko Ono, Howard Jones, Miles Davis and Joni Mitchell.
-Spoken introductions were made by Billy Graham, Bill Bradley, Daryl Hannah, Robert De Niro, Christopher Reeve, Michael J. Fox and Muhammad Ali.
+The show was headlined by U2 and Sting and also featured Bryan Adams, Peter Gabriel, Joan Baez, the Neville Brothers, and the Police.
+Additional artists that performed included John Eddie, with Max Weinberg; Third World; the Hooters; Peter, Paul and Mary; Steven van Zandt, with Bob Geldof, Stanley Jordan, Joan Armatrading, Jackson Browne, Rubén Blades, with Fela Kuti and Carlos Santana, Yoko Ono, Howard Jones, Miles Davis, and Joni Mitchell.
+Spoken introductions were made by Billy Graham, Bill Bradley, Daryl Hannah, Robert De Niro, Christopher Reeve, Michael J. Fox, and Muhammad Ali.
 Pete Townshend was scheduled to perform, but cancelled at the last minute, when his father, Cliff Townshend, became gravely ill, which would have been his first US solo appearance.
-This also marked The Police's final full-live performance together, until their 2007 Reunion Tour, 21 years later.
+This also marked the Police's final full-live performance together, until their 2007 Reunion Tour, 21 years later.